 “Ev’s inner spirit was infectious and he was always smiling!
 He genuinely loved people and the opportunity help them,” said Jim Kidrick.

-The International Air & Space Hall of Fame Induction Celebration will introduce its Distinguished Class of 2016 on Thursday, November 17, in the San Diego Air & Space Museum’s Pavilion of Flight.
-Guests from around the world join the honorees for a spectacular evening of fun and extraordinary recognition, as each attendee is offered an experiential peek into the lives of these air and space legends.
+The International Air & Space Hall of Fame Induction Celebration will introduce its Distinguished Class of 2017 on Thursday, November 9, in the San Diego Air & Space Museum’s Pavilion of Flight.

 Rare artifacts include handwritten letter from Charles Lindbergh, historic Apollo 11 mission patch, and Armstrong’s NASA flight helmet.